McGeechan backs Farrell for Lions head coach role

 Sir Ian had four tours in charge of the Lions between 1989 and 2009, and was also an assistant on the 2005 tour.

-Farrell has previously been linked with the Lions job, with Irish Rugby Football Union performance director David Nucifora saying last year that the IRFU would be "ecstatic" if he was appointed to role.
+Farrell has previously been linked with the Lions job, with Irish Rugby Football Union performance director David Nucifora saying last year that the IRFU would be "ecstatic" if he was appointed to the role.

-The former England assistant's current Ireland team are ranked number one in the world and last Saturday secured an outstanding Dublin win over France in what has been labelled one of the best matches in Six Nations history
+The former England assistant's current Ireland team are ranked number one in the world and last Saturday secured an outstanding Dublin win over France in what has been labelled one of the best matches in Six Nations history.

 With the 2023 Rugby World Cup in France on the horizon in September, Sir Ian spoke positively about Ireland's chances of success, saying that he believes this squad is different to previous Irish teams that have flattered to deceive when expected to do well at World Cups.